 We’ve all been sucked in by movie trailers on Netflix or Amazon Prime.
 You’re about to switch the TV off, when all of a sudden, a trailer grabs you by the eyeballs.
-An hour later, you’re watching that show’s second episode.
-What if there was a similar way for your podcast to catch the eye of people casually browsing a platform like Apple podcasts?
+An hour later, you’re binge watching an entire series.
+What if there was a similar way for your podcast to catch the ear of people casually browsing a platform like Apple podcasts?
 With podcast trailers, there is!
 But, how long should a podcast trailer be?

 A podcast trailer works on the same principles as a movie trailer.
 You give your potential listeners just enough info about your show to entice them to look up full-length episodes.
 The trailer for your show can hook listeners and give them the low down on what they’ll get from your episodes.
 You can also pin it right at the top of your podcast homepage to catch your potential audience’s attention.

 Of course, you’re already making the most of the space allowed for a written description of your show to take advantage of the SEO benefits.
 But imagine how attractive a small chunk of audio would be in showcasing your podcast and getting the audience familiar with your voice.
 A creatively crafted trailer gives a sneak peek into your show and demonstrates to potential listeners just what they’ll get when they subscribe.
 Still, it’s not just a way to turn passers-by into loyal listeners.
 It has phenomenal versatility as a marketing tool!

 You can use a trailer to bring attention to your podcast by: